PribylIon/Bibata-Cursor-hyprcursor/README.md

 Download your favourite cursor from [Releases](https://github.com/LOSEARDES77/Bibata-Cursor-hyprcursor/releases/latest)

-Extract it and place it on `~/.local/share/icons/` so the structure of that folder should be somethiing like this:
+Extract it and place it on `~/.local/share/icons/` so the structure of that folder should be something like this:
 ```bash
 ~/.local/share/icons/Bibata-Modern-Ice/
     | - hyprcursors